projectM-visualizer/projectm/BUILDING.md

 ### Raspberry Pi (and other embedded systems)
 * projectM is arch-independent, although there are some SSE2 enhancements for x86
 * [Notes on running on raspberry pi](https://github.com/projectM-visualizer/projectm/issues/115)

+### Building on Windows
+Windows build bypasses the autogen/configure pipeline and uses the Visual Studio/MSVC files in `msvc/`.
+See `.appveyor.yml` for command line building.

+Some dependencies are included verbatim (glew), while others leverage the NuGet ecosystem and are downloaded automatically (glm, sdl2).

 ### Build using NDK for Android
 Install Android Studio, launch SDK Manager and install NDK